keenangraham/encode_data_wrangler_test/README.md

 ## Exercise 3
-Read the directions in the 'pileup-script-drections' document.
-The 'BL6_x_Cast_RNA.pileup' contains the data to be analyzed.
+Read the directions below.
+The 'BL6_x_Cast_RNA.pileup' file in the data folder contains the data to be analyzed.
 Please provide your script and the results file.

 In pileup format, each line represents one nucleotide of the reference sequence, so for the mouse genome, a whole-genome pileup file will be over 2.7 billion lines.
 This is too much data to deal with for a problem set, so we’ve given you a subset of chromosome 7 that has less than 5 thousand lines.
 The format of the pileup file is tab-delimited, with the following fields: